UoB-HPC/SimEng/docs/sphinx/pipeline/units.rst

 Fetching memory
 ***************

 As the program counter may be updated by numerous external components thoughout the course of a single cycle, the fetch unit does not perform any memory requests automatically. **The next block must be requested manually**, by calling the ``requestFromPC`` function.
-It is advised to do this at the end of a cycle, once all possible sources of PC updates have been completed.
+It is advised to do this at the end of a cycle from the core model, once all possible sources of PC updates have been completed.

 DecodeUnit